yssvi72/yssvi72/README.md

 ⚡ Fun Fact: I am trying to remain consistent

- BG Quotes for motivation (Ch 6 ,Text 5) : "One must deliver himself with the help of this mind and not degrade himself.
+ BG Quotes for motivation (Ch 6 ,Text 5) : "One must elevate himself with the help of this mind and not degrade himself.
 The mind is a friend of the conditioned soul , and his enemy as well."

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=yssvi72)](https://github.com/anuraghazra/github-readme-stats)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yssvi72&layout=compact)